denzelrenner/LIFE4136-Group1-Rotation2/README.md

 1)Follow the link to the alphafold collab website provided above

-2)Input the protein sequence for reference,diploid,and tetraploid sequences into the 'query sequence' field, and enter reference_g46214,diplpid_g46214,and tetraploid_g46214 in the 'job name' field respectively.
+2)Input the protein sequence for reference,diploid,and tetraploid sequences into the `query sequence` field, and enter reference_g46214,diplpid_g46214,and tetraploid_g46214 in the `job name` field respectively.
 Note it is very important these exact job names are given due to naming requirements in subsequent scripts, and only a single protein sequence can be modelled at a time.

-3)Navigate to the options at the top of the page, select 'Runtime' and choose 'Run all'
+3)Navigate to the options at the top of the page, select `Runtime` and choose `Run all`

 4)When the modelling has been completed, on the Safari web browser (version 15.6) you will be prompted to allow the resulting file to be downloaded and selecting 'allow' will download a zip file into your downloads folder (Mac)